desihub/fastspecfit/doc/fastspec.rst

           CONTINUUM_SNR_B     float32                               Median signal-to-noise ratio per pixel in *b* camera.
           CONTINUUM_SNR_R     float32                               Median signal-to-noise ratio per pixel in *r* camera.
           CONTINUUM_SNR_Z     float32                               Median signal-to-noise ratio per pixel in *z* camera.
-   CONTINUUM_SMOOTHCORR_B     float32                               Mean value of the smooth continuum correction divided by the best-fitting continuum model in the *b* camera.
+   CONTINUUM_SMOOTHCORR_B     float32                       percent Mean value of the smooth continuum correction divided by the best-fitting continuum model in the *b* camera.
-   CONTINUUM_SMOOTHCORR_R     float32                               Mean value of the smooth continuum correction divided by the best-fitting continuum model in the *r* camera.
+   CONTINUUM_SMOOTHCORR_R     float32                       percent Mean value of the smooth continuum correction divided by the best-fitting continuum model in the *r* camera.
-   CONTINUUM_SMOOTHCORR_Z     float32                               Mean value of the smooth continuum correction divided by the best-fitting continuum model in the *z* camera.
+   CONTINUUM_SMOOTHCORR_Z     float32                       percent Mean value of the smooth continuum correction divided by the best-fitting continuum model in the *z* camera.
                    DN4000     float32                               Narrow 4000-A break index (from Balogh et al. 1999) measured from the data.
               DN4000_IVAR     float32                               Inverse variance of DN4000.
              DN4000_MODEL     float32                               Narrow 4000-A break index (from Balogh et al. 1999) measured from the best-fitting continuum model.